-Medical patients and advocates in Pennsylvania are rightfully upset with leadership in Harrisburg.
-Lawmakers have revised Act 16 to fulfill the needs of industry operators, without including any needed reforms for patients.
+Pennsylvania's medical patients, caregivers and advocates are disappointed with leadership in Harrisburg.
+Lawmakers have revised Act 16, PA's medical cannabis law, to fulfill the needs of industry operators, without including any needed reforms for patients.
 Patients have been demanding home cultivation rights and DUI reform for years.

-On June 25, 2021, medical cannabis legislation, HB 1024, passed without any reform provisions for patients in a 47-3 Senate vote, a 165-36 vote in the House, and passed by Governor Tom Wolf (D).
-Patients watched and saw zero efforts to demand real reform from House Democrats or the Governor.
+Last June, medical cannabis legislation HB-1024 passed without any reform provisions for patients in a 165-36 vote in the House, a 47-3 Senate vote and passed by Governor Tom Wolf (D).

 The only people allowed to grow cannabis in Pennsylvania are out-of-state corporations.